smoortga/iihe_sklearn_tutorial/README.md

 `source activate /YOUR/HOME/DIRECTORY/anaconda(2)`

 ## Extension 1: get the latest developers version of Scikit-Learn
 Anaconda comes with the latest stable version of Scikit-learn (version 0.17 at this time of writing).
 However some features in the tutorial are only available in the developers version (0.18dev).
-Therefore you might want to install this latest version from github and install it:
+Therefore you might want to download this latest version from github and install it:

 `git clone git://github.com/scikit-learn/scikit-learn.git`